RTEMS/rtems-docs/cpu-supplement/aarch64.md

 - Xilinx ZynqMP (QEMU and hardware using PSCI via ARM Trusted Firmware)

+When operating in SMP configurations, TPIDR_EL1 is repurposed to hold the `Per_CPU_Control` for the current processor and is set by the shared startup code in `start.S`.

 ## Thread-Local Storage

 Thread-local storage (TLS) is supported.
 AArch64 uses unmodified TLS variant I